Credit:

 The Tester

-I'm Janelle and I'm the parenting writer here at Reviewed.
+I'm Janelle, and I'm the parenting writer here at Reviewed.
 I also happen to love a good water war and have been shooting Super Soakers and water guns since the early 1990s.
-While I’m not sure there is any sort of certification for expertise in water combat, I’d probably consider myself an expert on all things Super Soaker and beyond.
+While I’m not sure there is any certification for expertise in water combat, I’d probably consider myself an expert on all things Super Soaker and beyond.

 I’ve tested toys and products for Reviewed for three years and love to nerd out on the nuances of each product.